discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 - You can help with pre-casting <Boon name="Might"/> as you have a ton of blast finishers in your kit, even without swapping weapons.
 See the precast section below for more information.
 - Your main source of <Boon name="Might"/> in-combat is your <Skill id="63458"/>.
 It ticks a total of 6 times giving you 6 stacks.
 These stacks will last approx. 27 seconds thanks to the recommended Boon Duration on the Quickness variant and <Trait name="Sphere Specialist"/>.
 - You will keep up 1 extra stack of <Boon name="Might"/> when running Arcane.
-However, this is barely worth mentioning and you will usualy run this trait line for other reasons.
+However, this is barely worth mentioning and you will usually run this trait line for other reasons.
 - You will usually drop your <Skill id="63459"/> right before your <Skill id="63458"/> and therefore not gain much value from blasting.
 If this proves to be an issue (which it usually should not), you could swap <Skill name="Fire Attunement"/> and <Skill name="Air Attunement"/> in your rotation.
 - If there are no other sources of <Boon name="Might"/> in your group, you can swap to <Trait name="Spectacular Sphere"/> to provide an additional 5 stacks of <Boon name="Might"/> every time you cast <Skill id="63458"/>.